futureapplyin/kunja/README.md

 # FutureApply

-FutureApply is a Jekyll-based website designed to help students discover colleges, obtain information about fees and courses, and apply to institutions for study in India and abroad.
+FutureApply is a modern, responsive Jekyll-based platform that helps students discover colleges, compare courses, and apply to institutions in India and abroad.
+The platform features a clean, user-friendly interface with modern design elements and smooth interactions.

 ## Table of Contents